electrode-io/electrode-native/README.md

 - [New feature] Add `ern miniapp publish ota` command (ota publish through codepush)
 - [New feature] Add `ern miniapp run ios` command (to run the miniapp in standalone runner on iOS)
-- [New feature] Add `ern miniapp run android` command (to run the miniapp in standalone runner on Android)
-- [Improvement] `ern miniapp init` should trigger standalone runner project generation for Android.
 - [Improvement] `ern miniapp init` should trigger standalone runner project generation for iOS.

 `ern-cauldron-api` / `ern-cauldron-cli`